Automated End-to-End Securities Processing

 Static Data

-The Swiss Stock Exchange uses an integrated settlement solution - a facility based on the cooperation of recognised central securities depositories that are incorporated in the straight-through processing process.
-For detailed information, please consult the list of recognised settlement organisations and central securities depositories.
+The integrated settlement solution of SIX Swiss Exchange is based on the cooperation of recognised central securities depositories that are incorporated in the straight-through processing setup.
+Our end-to-end automation of securities processing ranks among the most efficient in the whole of Europe.

 Fully Integrated Platform